relativisticpoint/KMS-poc/README.md

 - KMS Service (FastAPI, port 8000)
 - Data Service (FastAPI, port 8001)
-- PostgreSQL database (port 5432)
+- PostgreSQL databases (separate instances for KMS CRKs and data records)

 Current state:
-- KMS exposes in-memory endpoints to create/rotate CRKs and generate/unwrap DEKs using AES-GCM wrapping (real crypto), still stored in memory.
+- KMS persists CRKs in its own Postgres instance, exposing endpoints to create/rotate CRKs and generate/unwrap DEKs using AES-GCM wrapping (real crypto).
 Per-customer CRK reuse (get-or-create) is enforced server-side.
-- Data service calls KMS, AES-GCM encrypts/decrypts data, and stores records in memory (no Postgres usage yet).
+- Data service calls KMS, AES-GCM encrypts/decrypts data, and persists encrypted records in Postgres.
 - CORS is enabled on both services to support the browser UI at `ui/`.
 - UI is containerized (nginx) and available via docker-compose on port 5173.